 1 - The Screenshot Method

-The most basic and sensitive to fraud one is the wallet screenshot method.
-As the name suggests, the owner of the wallet manually sends to the VASP, usually via email, an image of their wallet containing the address to which the customer wants to send the virtual assets.
-By far, this is the approach with the most improvement points.
-First, an image of the screen showing the wallet can be easily tampered with.
-Second, this method imposes a challenging experience for the user, requires manual labour since a staff member needs to verify each image, and, with the different kinds of unhosted wallets existent, this is not possible to automate.
+The wallet screenshot method is a basic option and is sensitive to fraud.
+As the name suggests, the owner of the wallet manually sends (usually via email) an image of their wallet containing the address to which the customer wants to send the virtual assets to the VASP.
+This approach requires the most improvement, by far.
+Firstly, an image of the screen showing the wallet can be easily tampered with.
+Secondly, this method imposes a challenging experience for the user and requires manual labour since a staff member needs to verify each image.
+Lastly, with the different kinds of unhosted wallets available, it is not possible to automate this option.

 2 - The Satoshi Test